PVL-Linh/Machine-translation-English-Vietnamese/README.md

 ## 🔍 Project Overview

-This project focuses on building a Vietnamese-English translation system using deep learning techniques.
+This project focuses on building an English–Vietnamese translation system using deep learning.
 It leverages Transformer models for translation and integrates modules for:

 - 📝 Text-based translation
 - 🗣️ Speech-to-text translation (via Whisper)